maslovakate/AWS-DE-Certification/README.md

 A centralized repository optimized for analysis where data from different sources is stored in a structured format.

 Characteristics:
-- Designed for complex queries and analysis
+- Designed for complex queries and analysis;
-- Data is cleaned, transformed, and loaded (ETL process)
+- Data is cleaned, transformed, and loaded (ETL process);
-- Typically uses a star or snowflake schema
+- Typically uses a star or snowflake schema;
-- Optimized for read-heavy operations
+- Optimized for read-heavy operations.

 Examples:
-- Amazon Redshift
+- Amazon Redshift;
-- Google BigQuery
+- Google BigQuery;
-- Microsoft Azure SQL Data Warehous
+- Microsoft Azure SQL Data Warehous.

 ## Data Lake

 A storage repository that holds vast amounts of raw data in its native format, including structured, semi-structured, and unstructured data.

 Characteristics:
-- Can store large volumes of raw data without predefined schema
+- Can store large volumes of raw data without predefined schema;
-- Data is loaded as-is, no need for preprocessing
+- Data is loaded as-is, no need for preprocessing;
-- Supports batch, real-time, and stream processing
+- Supports batch, real-time, and stream processing;
-- Can be queried for data transformation or exploration purposes
+- Can be queried for data transformation or exploration purposes.

 Examples:
-- Amazon Simple Storage Service (S3) when used as a data lake
+- Amazon Simple Storage Service (S3) when used as a data lake;
-- Azure Data Lake Storage
+- Azure Data Lake Storage;
-- Hadoop Distributed File System (HDFS)
+- Hadoop Distributed File System (HDFS).

 ## Comparing the two

 **Schema:**
-- Data Warehouse:Schema-on-write (predefined schema before writing data)
+- Data Warehouse:Schema-on-write (predefined schema before writing data):
-  - Extract – Transform – Load (ETL)
+  - Extract – Transform – Load (ETL);
-- Data Lake: Schema-on-read (schema is defined at the time of reading data)
+- Data Lake: Schema-on-read (schema is defined at the time of reading data):
-  - Extract – Load – Transform (ELT)
+  - Extract – Load – Transform (ELT).

 **Data Types:**
-- Data Warehouse: Primarily structured data
+- Data Warehouse: Primarily structured data;
-- Data Lake: Both structured and unstructured data
+- Data Lake: Both structured and unstructured data;

 **Agility:**
-- Data Warehouse: Less agile due to predefined schema
+- Data Warehouse: Less agile due to predefined schema;
-- Data Lake: More agile as it accepts raw data without a predefined structure
+- Data Lake: More agile as it accepts raw data without a predefined structure.

 **Processing:**
-- Data Warehouse: ETL (Extract, Transform, Load)
+- Data Warehouse: ETL (Extract, Transform, Load);
-- Data Lake: ELT (Extract, Load, Transform) or just Load for storage purposes
+- Data Lake: ELT (Extract, Load, Transform) or just Load for storage purposes.

 **Cost:**
-- Data Warehouse: Typically more expensive because of optimizations for complex queries
+- Data Warehouse: Typically more expensive because of optimizations for complex queries;
-- Data Lake: Cost-effective storage solutions, but costs can rise when processing large amounts of data
+- Data Lake: Cost-effective storage solutions, but costs can rise when processing large amounts of data.

 ## Choosing a Warehouse vs. a Lake

 Use a Data Warehouse when:
-- You have structured data sources and require fast and complex queries.
+- You have structured data sources and require fast and complex queries;
-- Data integration from different sources is essential.
+- Data integration from different sources is essential;
 -  Business intelligence and analytics are the primary use cases.

 Use a Data Lake when:
-- You have a mix of structured, semi-structured, or unstructured data.
+- You have a mix of structured, semi-structured, or unstructured data;
-- You need a scalable and cost-effective solution to store massive amounts of data.
+- You need a scalable and cost-effective solution to store massive amounts of data;
-- Future needs for data are uncertain, and you want flexibility in storage and processing.
+- Future needs for data are uncertain, and you want flexibility in storage and processing;
 - Advanced analytics, machine learning, or data discovery are key goals.

 Often, organizations use a combination of both, ingesting raw data into a data lake and then processing and moving refined data into a data warehouse for analysis.

 ## Data Lakehouse

-A hybrid data architecture that combines the best features of data lakes and data warehouses, aiming to provide the performance
-, reliability, and capabilities of a data warehouse while maintaining the flexibility, scale, and low-cost storage of data lakes.
+A hybrid data architecture that combines the best features of data lakes and data warehouses, aiming to provide the performance, reliability, and capabilities of a data warehouse while maintaining the flexibility, scale, and low-cost storage of data lakes.

 Characteristics:
-- Supports both structured and unstructured data.
+- Supports both structured and unstructured data;
-- Allows for schema-on-write and schema-on-read.
+- Allows for schema-on-write and schema-on-read;
-- Provides capabilities for both detailed analytics and machine learning tasks.
+- Provides capabilities for both detailed analytics and machine learning tasks;
-- Typically built on top of cloud or distributed architectures.
+- Typically built on top of cloud or distributed architectures;
 - Benefits from technologies like Delta Lake, which bring ACID transactions to big data.

 Examples:
-- AWS Lake Formation (with S3 and Redshift Spectrum)
+- AWS Lake Formation (with S3 and Redshift Spectrum);
-- Delta Lake: An open-source storage layer that brings ACID transactions to Apache Spark and big data workloads.
+- Delta Lake: An open-source storage layer that brings ACID transactions to Apache Spark and big data workloads;
-- Databricks Lakehouse Platform: A unified platform that combines the capabilities of data lakes and data warehouses.
+- Databricks Lakehouse Platform: A unified platform that combines the capabilities of data lakes and data warehouses;
 - Azure Synapse Analytics: Microsoft's analytics service that brings together big data and data warehousing.

 # Data Mesh